oist-cnru/reproducible/readme.md

         pickle.dump(results, f)
     reproducible.add_file('results.pickle', category='output')

-    # you can examine and add or remove to the tracked data at any moment by
+    # you can examine the tracked data and add or remove from it at any moment
-    # accessing `reproducible.data`: it is a simple dictionary
+    # by running `reproducible.data()`: it is a simple dictionary

     # saving the provenance data
     reproducible.save_yaml('results_prov.yaml')